 10. Promotes healthy skin

-The polyphenols present in green tea help in reducing skin aging.
-Apart from that, the various antioxidants present in green tea actively act of the free radicals and hence reduce the damage caused by sun exposure.
+The polyphenols present in Green tea help in reducing skin ageing.
+Apart from that, the various antioxidants present in Green tea actively act of the free radicals and hence reduce the damage caused by sun exposure.
 It is for this reason tea concentrate is used in cosmetics.
 It helps in preventing the free radicals from settling between the skin cells, which weakens the health protection system of the skin, thus causing the formation of wrinkles on the skin.